5 Remedies to solve sleep problems

 - heavy traffic in your street

-All these factors can cause you to perceive too many stimuli, which of course keeps you awake.
-A low-stimulus environment remains the best environment for a good night's sleep.
+All these factors can cause you to perceive too many stimuli, which of course keep you awake.
+An environment without stimuli remains the best environment for a good night's sleep.

 3) Your bed

-As we mentioned earlier, you sleep for about a third of your life.
-There is no activity we do more of.
-This is precisely why it is important to take care of your body during that time.
+As we said before, you sleep for about a third of your life.
+That's why it is important to take care of your body during that period.

 5 ways to solve sleep problems